Jbruce0308/forex-questions/README.md

 - `moderate`

 > This helps differentiate currencies that are erratic versus stable, and those that fluctuate within narrow or wide long-term ranges.

+## Bonus: Daily Report Automation

+To automate reporting, I created an AWS Lambda function that:
+1. Runs the momentum query from Question 1
+2. Joins the result with the **previous day's ranks** (retrieved from S3)
+3. Outputs a clean CSV file to an S3 bucket daily

+The report includes today's ranks and a `prev_day_rank` column for easy tracking of day-over-day changes.
+This function would be set to run daily using amazon eventbridge on a cron schedule.